Piggsburg Pigs!

-Piggsburg Pigs! is a Fox Kids animated comedy series from Ruby-Spears Productions, which originally aired in 1990.
+Piggsburg Pigs! is a Fox Kids American-Canadian animated comedy series from Ruby-Spears Productions, which originally aired in 1990.

-Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide.
-The series is not available on Disney+.
+This animated series would be last work of Fred Silverman in animation business, as he went to produce various live-action series (In the Heat of the Night, Diagnosis: Murder).

 Plot

 Located behind the world's largest pig farm, the city of Piggsburg is a swine-only habitat.
 Here, the Bacon Brothers: Bo, Portley, and Pighead as well as their pet duck Quackers fight the evil plans of the hungry, carnivorous Wolf brothers Huff and Puff as well as the supernatural forces from the Forbidden Zone outside of Piggsburg.
 Other pig buddies of the Bacon Brothers include Dotty, Lorelei, the children Piggy, Pokey, and Prissy, and the snobby Rembrandt Proudpork.
 When not fighting off evil plots, the boys unwind at nearby Newpork Beach.